 One more possibility and that is your Sessions may be the older motor I call Sessions 2-pin.
 Please see the link given to see the difference.

-One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
+One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $20.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one.
+The motor does not have to be running to perform this test.
 But if you get no reading what-so-ever then the motor's coil is dead and I cannot repair your motor.
 You should still send it in because I may have an identical one in inventory that I can rebuild.
 Please don't assume I have an identical motor in inventory.
 It is extremely important you test the coil before you send the motor and please contact me before you send a motor with a dead coil.
-If I do use a motor from inventory, that increases your costs by $75.00.
-If you get a reading, then plug it in for at least 24 hours and see how hot the motor gets.
+If I do use a motor from inventory, that increases your costs by $100.00.
+If you get a reading, then plug it in for at least 4 hours and see how hot the motor gets.
+The motor does not have to be running to perform this heat test.
 If you can hold it with your fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
 If you can't then it's not rebuildable because there are too many shorts in the coil and the motor would not have enough torque to last or perhaps not run at all.
+You can always have me clean and lubricate a motor that is running too hot.
+The "catch" is that I will not warranty nor guarantee it will work more that a few minutes and the $270.00 will NOT be applicable to any future work even if it is to replace that very same now non-working motor.
+Some have taken this chance and it has worked out but that is a chance that you will be taking if you go that route.
 If you don't want to test it with current, then I'll be happy to and do that right off when the motor is received, so you'll know what we're dealing with.
+I prefer you do it and perhaps save us both some time and effort.

 For the last decade of their existence (1960's), Mastercrafters and Sessions electric clocks were made with movements that did not have the traditional removable motor and most everything in these movements is plastic.
 These were produced in order to combat the Japanese invasion of cheap electric clocks.
 These movement have nothing that is interchangeable with the older movements and motors but you may have this in your clock.
 To see, take a looks at my Web page devoted to these NOS movements.